dannyflatiron/Nodezone-store/README.md

 -differntiate installing 3rd party packages between production dependencies, development dependencies and global dependencies

 -learning what is express.js (it is middleware) and installing it

+-when using Express use next() to allow the program to travel from one middleware to the next middleware. middleware is defined when .use(request, response, next) is utilized

+-aware of need to order middlewares to prevent response.send errors

+-learned how to parse incoming request data with the body-parser package

+-how to manage routing

+-learned how to filter routes

+-advanced css styling

+-how to submit files statically

+-how to use the path module to get absolute clean paths which would work on every operating system